General information and tips for prospective fellowship applicants

 • Those enrolled at a community college must have plans to transfer to a four-year school.

-• Award amount- varies, application due generally late January.
+• The award amount- varies, the application is due generally late January.

 • Geographically unrestricted